figenkaradogan/uk-norway-cybersecurity-lab-study/README.md

-# Uk-Norway Cybersecurity Lab Study (Work in Progress)
+# UK-Norway Cybersecurity Penetration Testing Lab
 A virtual penetration testing lab comparing UK Cyber Essentials and Norwegian NIS2 cybersecurity frameworks.

+**Project Type**: independent Security Lab
-**Status**: In Progress | **Expected Completion**: Autumn 2025 **Author**: [Figen Karadogan] (www.linkedin.com/in/figen-karadogan-bb666061)
+**Author**: [Figen Karadogan] (www.linkedin.com/in/figen-karadogan-bb666061)

 ## Project Overview
-This repository contains the virtual lab components of my final-year cybersecurity dissertation.
-The project investigates how national cybersecurity frameworks — specifically the UK's **Cyber Essentials** and Norway's **NIS2/NSM** — influence enterprise network security posture.
+This repository presents a completed virtual penetration testing lab developed as part of my BSc (Hons) Cybersecurity degree.

+The project evaluates how national cybersecurity frameworks influence enterprise security posture by comparing:
-The lab simulates real-world network attacks on two hardened Windows 11 environments using Kali Linux.
-The aim is to compare vulnerability exposure and evaluate how regulatory frameworks shape technical configurations.

-> This repository is a **work in progress**.
-It will be updated as the dissertation project progresses.
+- 🇬🇧 **United Kingdom** – Cyber Essentials (compliance-driven baseline)
+- 🇳🇴 **Norway** – NSM-aligned implementation of NIS2 (risk-based approach)

+Two hardened Windows 11 systems were configured according to their respective frameworks and subjected to identical penetration testing techniques using Kali Linux.

+The objective was to assess differences in attack surface, visibility, and defensive effectiveness when regulatory requirements are translated into technical controls.

 ---